Melanie is a tech YouTuber who loves social media and is an expert on internet culture. She also runs a YouTube channel: The Curious Coder.

 A really awesome place to complete programming puzzles is Facebook!
 No, I'm not talking about networking with a random computer science student and offering to do their homework.
 Facebook actually offers programming puzzles.
 On top of this, if you do well on their programming challenges, you can actually get a phone interview!
 It doesn't get much cooler than that.

 There are two sections to Facebook's puzzle platform.
 You'll want to warm up by trying your hand at some of the problems on their puzzles page before getting serious with Facebook's Programming Challenge.

 Sphere Online Judge (SPOJ)

 If UVa sounds appealing to you, but they don't support your favorite language, Sphere Online Judge (or SPOJ) might be right up your alley.
-While these problems aren't language agnostic, the number of languages SPOJ supports are astounding.
-In fact, SPOJ supports over 40 programming languages!
+While these problems aren't language agnostic, the number of languages SPOJ supports is astounding.
+In fact, SPOJ supports over 40 programming languages.

 SPOJ's sorts their problems by categories such as classical, challenge, partial, and tutorial.
 Within each category, you can select the language of your choice to view the puzzles compatible with your language.

 With a problem-set of over 6600 tasks, written in English, Polish, Portuguese, Vietnamese (and more), accessible 24 hours a day, SPOJ is a place where you can spend some serious time improving your coding skills.
 Like UVa, SPOJ also runs a number of contests.

 While Ruby Quiz was meant for the Ruby programming language, you can, for the most part, use any programming language of your liking.
 Some problems may require some tweaking to work with your programming language, but it's seriously worthwhile.